uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 The machine learning model of your choice is now processing your images.

 <img src="README_assets/Usage_steps/step8.PNG" width=600>

 Once finished, you will automatically be directed to the results page.
-And on the left hand side of the screen we can see a list of all the uploaded images which gives you the option to select each image and see the individual prediction scores for each.
+On the left hand side of the screen, we can see a list of all the uploaded images which gives you the option to select each image and see the individual prediction scores for it.

-As seen in the image below, the top 3 insects with the highest prediction scores are displayed in cards following a podium-like arrangement.
+As seen in the image below, the top 3 insects with the highest probability scores are displayed in cards following a podium-like arrangement.

-Below that we can see the full list of the top 10 insects with the highest predictions as well the image that was analysed for you reference and verification.
+At the bottom of the screen, we can see the full list of the top 10 insect labels with the highest probability scores.
+On the left, you can see the input image to which these predictions correspond.

 <img src="README_assets/Usage_steps/step9.PNG" width=600>